ytaragin/eko-wkshp/steps.md

 You will need to add the endpoints of the GRPC service into your code.
 You will need to add google.golang.org/grpc and google.golang.org/grpc/credentials/insecure to your project.

 You will need to update the docker file to copy the tasks folder with the GRPC stubs into the docker file at the Go Root which is at /usr/local/go/src.
-(See the tips and hints Stage for a full DOcker file)
+(See the tips and hints Section for a full Docker file)
+Also note that since we already have a pod instance running inside kubernetes, we will need to restart the pod after building the new image and using the kind command line to push the docker container into Kubernetes (See the guidance section for command lines how to do all that.

-Inside Kubernetes, the service is running at tasks-grpc:9001
+Inside Kubernetes, the task service is running at tasks-grpc:9001

 ## Guidance